mulesoft-labs/muleadore64/README.md

 15. `npm install` Make sure you are using node v6
 16. Navigate a finder window to `~/muleadore64/c64-app`
 17. Double click on the command file `start-c64-connect17-demo.sh.command` to run the demo.
 You should see the mulesoft Commodore64 program on the emulator screen.
 If you need to change this script for your specific machine then go ahead.
-18. Test that the app is working correctly by uploading a photo to twitter with `#connect17` in the message and see if it renders on the screen.
+18. Test that the app is working correctly by uploading a photo to twitter with `#runwiththemules` in the message and see if it renders on the screen.
 19. *VERY IMPORTANT* Turn your computer sound up
 20. Congratulations!
 You have now setup your machine as a Commodore64 demo emulator.
 It will pickup any tweets or photos uploaded to twitter with the hashtag `#connect17`.
 Alternatively you can upload photos to the app directly at this URL (jpg only): http://c64-photo-ingest.cloudhub.io/static